Nalla Thomas

 Nalla Thomas (2 March 1946 – 19 April 2021) was an Asian Christian and a spiritual personality, who served the Church in Assam and undivided Andhra Pradesh for nearly four decades, spanning the 1970s to the early 2000s.
 He was known for composing hymns to enhance spiritual direction and devotion.
 Thomas also served as an Ecclesiastical administrator of the Samavesam of Telugu Baptist Churches Society.

 In 2016, on Telangana State Formation Day, the Government of Telangana included Thomas's name in a list of 62 awardees who had made significant contributions in various fields.
 Under the category of Spiritual Personalities, Thomas was honored alongside two other spiritual leaders: Vedic scholar Sri Kodakandla Narasimha Rama Sidhanthi and Islamic scholar Sri Janab Mufti Ajeemuddin Saheb of Jamia Nizamia.
 The three spiritual figures, along with 59 others, were honored on the occasion by the then Governor of Telangana, E. S. L. Narasimhan and the Chief Minister of Telangana, K. Chandrashekar Rao.

 Contribution

 Ordination of women priests

 Thomas was a proponent of the ordination of women in Protestant denominations and ordained two women during his pastorate in Secunderabad.
 He was also invited to the conclaves of the Association of Theologically Trained Women of India, which were led by Smt.
 Navamani Elia Peter (MCI), The Rev. Florence Deenadayalan (CSI), and Smt.
 Johanna Rose Ratnavathi (AELC).

 Vocation promotion

-As a member of the Board of Governors of the near-ecumenical Andhra Christian Theological College in the 1980s, Thomas provided valuable leadership to his alma mater in matters of seminary administration.
+As a member of the Board of Governors of the near-ecumenical Andhra Christian Theological College in the 1980s, Thomas provided valuable leadership to the theologate in matters of seminary administration.
 Representing the Samavesam of Telugu Baptist Churches on the Board in Secunderabad, he played a pivotal role in guiding youth in congregations to recognize their vocational calling and prepare themselves for the path of priesthood.